Help organize your fellow workers!

 2. Ask your friends to sign (and their friends too!)

-Next to signing your own card, talking to your colleagues directly about the union is the single next biggest thing you can do to help ensure we get unionized at UW.
-As of Fall 2020, around 1 in 6 people who sign up go on to get at least one other person to sign too - if we can keep up this awesome level of engagement, we'll be unionized in no time!
+Next to signing your own card, talking to your colleagues directly about the union is the single next biggest thing you can do to help ensure your union gets formed at UW.
+As of Fall 2020, around 1 in 6 people who sign up go on to get at least one other person to sign too - if this awesome level of engagement continues, you'll be unionized in no time!

 - Talk to 2-3 classmates or colleagues about the union and ask them to sign cards